GraphAware Empowers Intelligence Analysts With AI-Based Assistant

 Maestro adds the ability to directly interact with the LLMs of the client’s choice.
 Both online (OpenAI and Azure) and on-premise models (Ollama) are already supported.
 Other LLMs are easy to add, including internal models trained and hosted by the client.

-In its beta version, Hume Maestro already contains the documentation of GraphAware Hume, helping the analysts quickly check the specifics for the function or feature they want to use, including specific code suggestions when designing the layout of Action Boards or Python scripts and Cypher queries.
+In its current version, Hume Maestro already contains the documentation of GraphAware Hume, helping the analysts quickly check the specifics for the function or feature they want to use, including specific code suggestions when designing the layout of Action Boards or Python scripts and Cypher queries.
 All the usual LLM features such as summarisation and translation of content are of course available as well.

 Talk to your data